NREL/HPC/docs/Documentation/Applications/ansys.md

 !!! tip "Important"
      License usage can be checked on Eagle with the command `lmstat.ansys`.
 Network floating licenses are a shared resource.
 Whenever you open an Ansys Fluent window, a license is pulled from the pool and becomes unavailable to other Eagle users. *Please do not keep idle windows open if you are not actively using the application*, close it and return the associated licenses to the pool.
 Excessive retention of software licenses falls under the inappropriate use policy.

 The main workflow that we support has two stages.
-The first is interactive graphical usage, *e.g.*, for interactively building meshes or visualizing boundaries.
+The first is interactive graphical usage, e.g., for interactively building meshes or visualizing boundaries.
 For this case, Ansys should be run on the a [FastX desktop](https://eagle-dav.hpc.nrel.gov/session/).
-The second stage is batch (*i.e.*, non-interactive) parallel processing, which should be run on compute nodes via a Slurm job script.
+The second stage is batch (i.e., non-interactive) parallel processing, which should be run on compute nodes via a Slurm job script.
 Of course, if you have Ansys input from another location ready to run in batch, the first stage is not needed.
 We unfortunately cannot support running parallel jobs on the DAV nodes, nor launching parallel jobs from interactive sessions on compute nodes.

 ## Running Ansys Interactively
 GUI access is provided through [FastX desktops](https://eagle-dav.hpc.nrel.gov/session/).
 Open the a terminal, load, and launch the Ansys Fluent environment with: